 Olé, Olé, Olé!
 A soccer fan is like no other – born and bred to celebrate their culture through sport.
-If you find yourself contributing to this mania, believing there are two things in life—soccer and everything else—then this year is your year.
-Hello, World Cup 2014.
+If you find yourself contributing to this mania, believing there are two things in life (soccer and everything else) then dive into these 5 world class books.

-Here to add to your World Cup experience are 5 books that every fanatic should own:
+Here are 5 books that every soccer fanatic should own:

 - Eight World Cups: My Journey through the Beauty and Dark Side of Soccer (By George Vecsey)